 - Ocean Internet-of-Things: including batteryless subsea IoT, underwater-to-air communications, and localization/robotic navigation.
 Our technologies enable new applications in climate and ecological monitoring, aquaculture, energy, and robotic navigation.

-- Digital Health: including wireless micro-implants and wireless/contactless physiological sensing.
+- Wireless Health: including wireless micro-implants and wireless/contactless physiological sensing.
 Our innovations pave the way for long-term monitoring solutions for cardiovascular and gastrointestinal applications, as well as novel drug-delivery solutions.

-- RFIDs and Robotics: including micro-location for robotics and supply chain applications.
-Our research focuses on enabling robotics to perform novel tasks that were not feasible before and optimize supply chain micro-logistics.
+- RF Perception for Robotics and AR/VR/MR: including micro-location for robotics and supply chain applications.
+Our research focuses on enabling robots to perform new tasks that were not feasible before as well as optimizing supply chain micro-logistics.

 What We're Looking For: